henryscheible/miexp/experiments/double_majority_training/README.md

 ![Training Results](train_results_fig.svg)

-As shown in the figure, the model quickly converges to perfect accuracy for both training and validation splits.
+As shown in the figure, the model fails to learn double majority.

 ## Interpretation